| |||||||

 This is a model 175 and was supplied to the Gleneagles Hotel in Scotland.
 The telephones were originally installed in 1933/1934 and dumped during a 1974 refurbishment.

 This telephone has a single capacitor, a bell or buzzer and a 4 way terminal block mounted above the bell ringer.
-The body of the phone has a 6 way terminal block and 6 tag induction coil (DRG 52381).
-It could be supplied with a bell ringer or buzzer.
+The body of the phone has a 6 way terminal block and 7 tag induction coil (DRG 52381).
+Although the terminal block has 8 holes only 6 are populated with terminals It could be supplied with a bell ringer or buzzer.
 To convert to UK plug and socket use a BT line cord and wire as follows:-

 GEC Gecophone model ST1301 and ST1401 & ST1406 (sound holes